sumankalyandas/sumankalyandas.github.io/compass-ar-camera-navigation-privacy-policy.md

   <p>Our app uses third-party services (e.g., Google Maps, Open-Meteo) which may have their own privacy policies.
 We encourage you to review their policies.</p>

   <h2>6.
 Contact Us</h2>
-  <p>If you have any questions about how we handle user data and personal information, feel free to contact us at phoenix.org.support@gmail.com</p>
+  <p>If you have any questions about how we handle user data and personal information, feel free to contact us at <a href="mailto:phoenix.org.support@gmail.com">phoenix.org.support@gmail.com</a>.</p>

 </body>
 </html>